 - Policy ENV5 – Green Infrastructure

 Other useful information can be found in the following links:

 Natural England has issued the Council a district level licence for great crested newts.
 This licence allows authorised developers to lawfully undertake works which impact great crested newts.
 This innovative approach to great crested newt licensing has a number of benefits, compared to the ‘traditional’ licensing process:

 NatureSpace is the Council’s delivery partner for district level licensing and can be contacted for more information.
 Developers wanting to utilise the district level licence will need to submit the relevant NatureSpace documents to the Council with any planning application.

 Natural England has issued guidance to local planning authorities utilising the NatureSpace great crested newt district licence scheme on how to assess planning applications.

 For more information on great crested newt licences please see the Great Crested Newt licensing factsheet.

 The Chartered Institute of Ecology and Environmental Management (CIEEM) has a registered practice directory of ecological consultancies who can provide a range of services to help you gather the information you need to support your planning application.

-Please note our ecology pre-application advice service has been temporarily suspended, we hope to be in a position to resurrect this service in the near future.
-Please keep an eye on our website for an update on this.
+*Please note our ecology pre-application advice service has been temporarily suspended.
+We hope to be in a position to restart this service in the near future.
+Please keep an eye on our website for an update.